CX-Box/cxbox-doc/docs/widget/fields/field/number/number.md

 # Number

 `Number` is a component for numbers editing.
-It can be used for editing and displaying numbers Restricts input to numbers.
+It is used to input and present numbers and automatically restricts user input to numeric values only.

 ## Basics
 ### How does it look?